 - other issues that may affect changes in the student's health and/or behaviours over time (e.g., bullying)

 For a copy of the COMPASS student questionnaire please contact Chad Bredin.

 2) School policies and practices (SPP) questionnaire

-The school administrator will be asked to complete the SPP in each of the four years that the student questionnaire is administered; this will allow us to see whether any changes have been made to existing policies, programs, and resources since the previous COMPASS survey administration.
-For the first year of data collection the SPP requires more details and will take approximately 40 minutes to complete.
-For all three subsequent years, however, the SPP will be substantially shorter.
+The SPP is administered at the same time as the student questionnaire each year; this will allow us to see whether any changes have been made to existing policies, programs, and resources since the previous COMPASS survey administration.

 3) Observations of the built environment